mechmotum/mechmotum.github.io/content/pages/guide.rst

    career forward in the Netherlands.
 If you don't, you'll have practiced developing your personal research vision and goals, which is also extremely valuable.
+`The Fair Data Fund <https://community.data.4tu.nl/the-fair-data-fund/>`_ Funding to make your data FAIR, open to all researchers at TU Delft.
+TU Delft `Open Research Hardware Stimulation Fund <https://www.tudelft.nl/en/open-hardware/call-open-research-hardware-stimulation-fund-program>`_
+   Funds to make a hardware project open.
+Open to all researchers at TU Delft.
+TU Delft Digital Competence Center `Hands on Support <https://www.tudelft.nl/digital-competence-centre/services/hands-on-project-support>`_
+   A software programmer will help you develop your software for broader use.

 Recommended Reading
 ===================